 Alcoholism can be a very frightening condition to deal with, especially when a child’s life is involved.
 Therefore, it is important to seek help and get advice when postpartum depression and alcoholism become a problem.

-To discuss the details of your situation and get information as to what treatment methods are available, speak to your GP or an alcohol support charity.
+To discuss the details of your situation and get information as to what local treatment methods are available, speak to your GP or an alcohol support charity.